onefreewalk/portfolio/README.md

-This repo contains the code for my portfolio website written in HTML CSS and Vue.js by means of Gridsome.

-Please view the live site here https://doneddy.dev

-# Portfolio Site for Don Eddy ( doneddy.dev)
+# This repo contains the code for my Portfolio Site for Me: Don Eddy ( doneddy.dev)

 This site is coded in Javascript, with vue.js, and built with Gridsome and of course CSS & HMTL.
 Design via Photoshop.
 All art is copyright Don Eddy Jr.